dtr-org/unit-e/doc/descriptors.md

 # Support for Output Descriptors in unit-e

-Since unit-e v0.17, there is support for Output Descriptors in the `scantxoutset` RPC call.
+unit-e supports Output Descriptors in the `scantxoutset` RPC call.
 This is a simple language which can be used to describe collections of output scripts.